 serviceProvNPA-NXX-X-DownloadReason

 The SOA responds by sending the M-CREATE response indicating whether the serviceProvNPA-NXX-X object was created successfully.
+For the XML interface, DNLR – DownloadReply.

 Service Provider NPA-NXX-X Create by NPAC SMS (continued)

 NPAC SMS decides if this NPA-NXX-X Create is the first use of the NPA-NXX.